The last thing you want to be is a depressed mom. Here are some things that could be behind those feelings.

 You know social interactions are key to well-being, but you barely see your friends, think play dates are more trouble than they’re worth, and can only manage to have evenings out with friends once in a blue moon.

-You know what you eat matters, but not only do you not have the time to cook like you used to, but you don’t have the energy or creativity.
+Also, you know what you eat matters, but not only do you not have the time to cook like you used to, but you don’t have the energy or creativity.

 You know exercising helps with mood, but you’re hardly ever away from the kids, are sick of them climbing all over you while doing a YouTube exercise video, and don’t have a gym with childcare in your area.